-Text for Advising Organizations that Assist Job Seekers That They May Request to Be Placed on a List to Receive All Job Notices From The Station encourages minorities and females to apply]
+Text for Advising Organizations that Assist Job Seekers That They May Request to Be Placed on a List to Receive All Job Notices From The Station

-SAMPLE BROADCAST/PRINT NOTICE SEEKING ORGANIZATIONS Station(s) is/are looking g for organizations that regularly distribute information about employment op portunities s to job applicants or have job applicants to refer.
-If your organization would like to receive notifica tion of job vacancies at our s etation(s), please notify: [nerson] at [address] [e-mail]
+SAMPLE BROADCAST/PRINT NOTICE SEEKING ORGANIZATIONS

+Station(s) is/are looking for organizations that regularly distribute information about employment opportunities to job applicants or have job applicants to refer.
+If your organization would like to receive notification of job vacancies at our station(s), please notify:

+[person] at [address] [e-mail]

-[phone no.] .
-Station(s) is/are an Equal Opportunity Employer [and
+iphone no.].
+Station(s) is/are an Equal Opportunity Employer [and encourages minorities and females to apply]